 This emphasis group takes a comprehensive view of animal nutrition, with a focus on expanding the understanding of nutrient utilization.
 This group is concerned both with performance of domestic animals and general comparative nutrition across animal species.
 Studies may range from applied animal feeding trials to basic studies on nutrient metabolism or integrated whole animal metabolism with an emphasis on quantification and regulation.
-Studies in this area require specialized knowledge of chemistry, biochemistry, physiology, and statistics (click here to learn more about the Animal Nutrition group faculty and their research interests).
+Studies in this area require specialized knowledge of chemistry, biochemistry, physiology, and statistics.
+Learn about the group faculty members’ research interests by viewing the Animal Nutrition Emphasis Group Faculty page.

 NOTE: The Animal Nutrition Emphasis Group does NOT offer an M.S. degree.